aitanas/portfolio/README.md

 ## Description

 This is a simple website serving as my Epicodus portfolio landing page.
-In it, I have included links to some of my GitHub repositories thus far, a bit of background about myself, skills, and other interests.
+In it, I have included links to some of my GitHub repositories thus far and a bit of background about myself, including skills, hobbies, and my other interests.
+Additionally included are photos of myself and my dogs. :smile:

 ## Setup/Installation Requirements